2016 United States Senate election in Arkansas

 The 2016 United States Senate election in Arkansas was held November 8, 2016, to elect a member of the United States Senate to represent the State of Arkansas, concurrently with the 2016 U.S. presidential election, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.

-Incumbent Republican Senator John Boozman won re-election to a second term in office, becoming the first Republican senator reelected in the history of the state.
+Incumbent senator John Boozman won re-election to a second term in office, becoming the first Republican senator reelected in the history of the state.
 Former U.S. Attorney Conner Eldridge was the only Democrat to declare his candidacy.
 The primaries were held March 1.
 This is also the first election that the state has simultaneously voted for a Republican Senate candidate and a Republican presidential candidate.